 Arpeggios are simply “broken chords”; they are the notes of a chord played one at a time as opposed to simultaneously.
-There are many possible fingerings available to you.
+There are many possible fingerings available to you on the banjo fretboard.
 This video presents only one fingering.
 I urge you to find

 Why spend the time to learn your arpeggios?

 Arpeggios show you where the STRONG notes are, or what are called CHORD TONES.
 Most melodies are centered around these notes.

 Without an in-depth knowledge of arpeggios, improvising becomes a game of hit and miss, hunt and peck, or worse, sounding like you’re running scales.
 Once again, most beautiful melodies consist largely of CHORD TONES.
 This is the prime reason why people that only work on scales so often sound like they are running scales when they play.
 They are not aware of the proper placement of the STRONG or CHORD tones.
 Not every note in a scale is created equal at every moment in time.